byteface/domonic/CONTRIBUTING.md

 Contributing to domonic
 =======================

 Welcome! domonic is an open-source project that aims to work for a wide range of users and codebases.
 If you're using domonic your experience is important to the project's success.

+It's probably more fun to clone and download domonic than it is to pip install it.

+I'd encourage you to download and play.
+If you do manage to improve it in even the smallest way, please feel free to send a pull request.

+Small commits are good.
+You can even fork, edit and submit a pull request all within github without even downloading the repo.
+In just 3 or 4 simple steps.

+But for a full setup keep reading.

 Getting started, building, and testing
 --------------------------------------